The Eastern Arc Mentoring Scheme

 How to apply for the scheme

-To apply, please complete this simple form (MS Forms, ~2 mins to complete) by 30 September 2024.
+To apply to the scheme, please complete this simple form (MS Forms, ~2 mins to complete).
+The deadline for doing so is 26 September 2025.

 Further information